remix-run/remix/docs/future/spa-mode.md

 #### Deployment

-RTo deploy, you can serve your app from any HTTP server of your choosing.
+To deploy, you can serve your app from any HTTP server of your choosing.
 The server should be configured to serve multiple paths from a single root `/index.html` file (commonly called "SPA fallback").
 Other steps may be required if the server doesn't directly support this functionality.

 For a simple example, you could use [sirv-cli][sirv-cli]: